Open Science Policies - Open Access Policy

 -

-It depends on how FCT's open access policy is implemented.
+It depends on the approach taken to implement the FCT's open access policy.

 If the article is published in an open access journal or platform or in a hybrid journal under a transformative agreement, the version published in open access in the journal must be the final version of the article (Version of Record).
 This version must also be deposited in a repository.